gjpelletier/pstide/README.md

             segdata: segment data for the harmonic constituents of the selected segment
             harmonic_constants: dictionary of harmonic constituents for all segments
             segment_locations: dataframe of segment locations data for all segments
+            tides_all: dataframe of tide predictions for the all segments (meters MLLW)
-            tides: dataframe of tide predictions for the selected segment
+            tides_selected: dataframe of tide predictions for the selected segment
 ```

 # Detailed maps of segment locations